 LHC Open Screen

 The Louis Hartlooper Complex (LHC) frequently receives requests from all over the country by upcoming film talent to screen their work.
 So we came up with the idea to organise a day when we make our largest screen available to film talent.
 To have a platform to show film on a large screen is inspiring to film makers and therefore something we consider very important.
-The second edition of LHC Open Screen (in Dutch: LHC Open Doek) will be held on Sunday, June 24 2018.
-This time we leave it to the audience to vote for the winner.
+The third edition of LHC Open Screen (in Dutch: LHC Open Doek) will be held on Sunday, June 23 2019.
+This time we leave it to the audience and a panel of judges to vote for the winner.
 The winning film will be shown on a regular basis throughout the summer.
-The proceeds of the day will be awarded tot the winner to promote their film.

 • Films are no more than 2 years old;

 • Films do not have a distributor and have not been previously released in theatres and/or on television;

 • Filmmakers are expected to be present during the screening of their work;

 • Participants are expected to generate some publicity of their own;

 • Provision and transport of work are at the participants' own risk (including return of the work);

 • Films need to be submitted before the start of ticket sales on June 1 2019;

 • LHC reserves the right to refuse work without provision of reason;